fluxninja/aperture/docs/content/guides/per-user-concurrency-limiting.md

 </Zoom>

-The diagram shows how the Aperture SDK interacts with Aperture Cloud to determine whether to allow or reject in-flight requests based on the max concurrency that is set in the policy.
+The diagram shows how the Aperture SDK interacts with Aperture Cloud to determine whether to allow or reject a request based on policy logic that described in one of the next sections.

 :::note Pre-Requisites